psammarco/kubernetes/hello-world/README.md

 # What does it do?
-Creates the hello-world application which is a 3 replicas simple nginx http server that uses a headless network configuration.
-In addition it creates a HAproxy load balancer which resolves the hello-world application through any one of the pod IPs which are part of the service headless endpoint.
+This configuration deploys the hello-world application, consisting of a simple nginx HTTP server with 3 replicas, each using a headless network configuration.
+Additionally, it sets up an HAProxy load balancer responsible for resolving the hello-world application through any of the pod IPs associated with the service's headless endpoin

 ## How does DNS resolution work?
-There is no magic DNS server setup in place, but rather a neat workaround for fast deployments/ POC.
-By using a service headless setup together with HAproxy pods are created using a predictable domain name which is then resolved roundrobin with any of the service endpoint pods IP.
+Instead of relying on a traditional DNS server setup, this implementation employs a easy workaround designed for rapid deployments or proof-of-concept scenarios.
+Through a headless service setup combined with HAProxy pods, a predictable domain name is assigned to each pod.
+This domain name is then resolved in a round-robin fashion with the IP addresses of the pods associated with the service endpoint.

 ## Replica naming predictability
-From the headless service code below we can see that the endpoint name is *www*.
+The code below shows the endpoint name for our hello-world application is *www*.
-This mean that replicas of the hello-world application will be named *www0*, *www1* and *www2*.
+As result of this, replicas of the hello-world application will follow a predictable naming pattern, specifically `www0`, `www1`, and `www2`.
 ```
 apiVersion: v1
 kind: Service